Alluxio/alluxio/docs/en/core-services/Caching.md

 `path`          the path in the Alluxio namespace `duration`      the number of milliseconds before the TTL action goes into effect, this overrides
                 any previous value
-`action`        the action to take when duration has elapsed. `FREE` will cause the file to be
+`action`        the action to take when the duration has elapsed. `FREE` will cause the file to be
                 evicted from Alluxio storage, regardless of the pin status. `DELETE` will cause the file to be deleted from the Alluxio namespace and under store.
                 NOTE: `DELETE` is the default for certain commands and will cause the file to be